 Do you want to practice decomposing number 10 with the LEGO characters?
 Decomposition is a skill that requires practice.
 In an earlier lesson we decomposed number 5 (click here), today we are moving up to 10.

 Math for little kids is about laying a strong foundation.
 They might know what number 10 is, but number 10 is more than the name it holds.
 Truly understanding a number requires the ability to compose and decompose it.
 Read more about First Math Lessons here.

 What you need

-LEGO pieces to build a two-level house LEGO people (10 or less)
+- LEGO pieces to build a two-level house

-If they are not moving anywhere, prompt with, “What if this LEGO man feels dizzy and wants to move down.
+If your child is confused, prompt with, “What if this LEGO man feels dizzy and wants to move down from the second floor.
 How many men do we have on each floor now?
 What if this repairman needs to go upstairs to fix the bathtub?
 How many LEGO men on each floor now?
-What if superman wants to help the repairman and goes upstairs too?
-How many now?
-Write it down.
+What if Superman wants to help the repairman and goes upstairs too?
+How many now?”
+Write it all down.

 How many ways do you think there are?